IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 #.
 Navigate to the dataverse in which you want to add a dataset.
 #.
 Click on the "Add Data" button and select "New Dataset" in the dropdown menu.
 #.
-To quickly get started, enter at minimum all the required fields with an asterisk to get a Data Citation with a DOI (e.g., the Dataset Title, Author,
+To quickly get started, enter at minimum all the required fields with an asterisk (e.g., the Dataset Title, Author,
-   Description, Contact Email and Subject).
+   Description, Contact Email and Subject) to get a Data Citation with a DOI.
 #.
 Scroll down to the "Files" section and click on "Select Files to Add" to add all the relevant files to your Dataset.
    You can also upload your files directly from your Dropbox. **Tip:** You can drag and drop or select multiple files at a time from your desktop, directly into the upload widget.
 Your files will appear below the "Select Files to Add" button where you can add a description and tags (via the "Edit Tag" button) for each file.
 Additionally, an MD5 checksum will be added for each file.
 If you upload a tabular file a :ref:`Universal Numerical Fingerprint (UNF) <unf>` will be added to this file.
 #.
 Click the "Save Dataset" button when you are done.
 Your unpublished dataset is now created.

-Note 1: You can add additional metadata once you have completed the initial dataset creation by going to Edit Dataset > Metadata.
+Note: You can add additional metadata once you have completed the initial dataset creation by going to Edit Dataset > Metadata.

 Supported HTML Fields
 ------------------------